EMDevelop/EMDevelop/README.md

 What gets me up in the morning?
 Or more appropriately, what keeps me up until early hours of the morning?
 Building a product which is useful to somebody, and positively contributes to the world.

 ### <a name="Ambition">Ambition</a>
-I've never been afraid to put in the work, my brain is a sponge for new information, and I am already well on my way towards my ultimate goal, to become a Full-Stack Software Engineer.
+I've never been afraid to put in the work, my brain is a sponge for new information, and I am already well on my way towards my ultimate goal of becoming a Full-Stack Software Engineer.
 My code will be readable, secure, test driven, performant and succinct.
 I am determined to never stop learning, to never stop asking questions, and to better myself - one problem solved at a time.

 ***